 I am an astrophysicist seeking the answers to fundamental questions about black holes – both big and small – in the universe: How do they accrete matter?
 How do they produce outflows?
 How such outflows are capable of controlling the fate of their host galaxies?

 My group works at the interface between theory and observations.
-We are using state-of-the-art numerical simulations of black hole accretion and analysing a wide-range of multiwavelength observations of galactic nuclei.
+We are analysing a wide-range of multiwavelength observations of galactic nuclei and using state-of-the-art numerical simulations of black hole accretion.
 We are particularly involved with the Fermi LAT Collaboration and the Cherenkov Telescope Array (CTA) Consortium.

 - The physics of black hole accretion flows and constraints from multiwavelength observations of galactic nuclei